andrex903/editor-utilities/README.md

 # About Editor Utilities

-A group of usefull editor scritp for Unity.
+A group of usefull editor scritps for Unity.

 # Installing Editor Utilities